Delivering top-of-license community focused pharmacy care in rural Georgia

 Q: What pharmacy metrics are most closely watched by the health system’s board?

 A: Drug expense.
 It catches everyone’s eyes.
 Board members want to know what pharmacy is doing to contain the rising cost of drugs.

 To report those results to the board, I'm starting to use Performance Center.
 Performance Center provides actionable data.
 We can use it to track savings opportunities and drug inventory optimization initiatives, such as formulary decisions, monitoring inventory turns, and cost sharing between our four hospitals.
 Seeing inventory use in real time, down to the cabinet level, has a large financial benefit.

 Also, with Performance Center, we’ve seen soft cost savings associated drug shortage management.
 My drug buyer receives actual usage data from Performance Center as she’s placing the daily order, which makes her a more diligent buyer.
 That’s a big win for us.

 Q: What’s your personal Autonomous Pharmacy vision?

-My autonomous pharmacy vision is to remove human touch from the dispensing process and move pharmacy to a zero-harm culture.
+A: My autonomous pharmacy vision is to remove human touch from the dispensing process and move pharmacy to a zero-harm culture.
 We've got to find creative ways, using metrics and comparative benchmarks, to develop systems that decrease variability and to decrease the number of human touch points in the dispensing process.